LyCh1e/Stock-Prediction-Neural-Network/README.md

 **Weights not loading on startup:**
 - `stock_models.json` is created after the first successful training run
-- If the saved `input_size` doesn't match the current `lookback_window`, the model trains from scratch and overwrites the old entry
+- If the saved `input_size` doesn't match the current feature count (e.g. after a feature set change), the model logs a warning and retrains from scratch — old weights are not silently discarded without notice

+**"Update Stock Data" fails:**
+- If `stock_data.xlsx` is corrupt or empty, it will be automatically recreated from the current in-memory data

 ## Disclaimer